Kodály Institute of Southwest Louisiana and Southeast Texas at Lamar University

 Endorsed by the Organization of American Kodály Educators.

 The Kodály Institute of Southwest Louisiana and Southeast Texas provides an in-depth study of the Kodály Approach to music education pioneered by Hungarian pedagogue Zoltán Kodály.
-Special attention is given to concept sequencing and lesson planning for kindergarten and first grade music classrooms (Level I) and for second and third grade music classrooms (Level II).
+This summer, we are offering Levels I and III, with attention to concept sequencing and lesson planning for kindergarten and first grade music classrooms (Level I) and for fourth and fifth grade music classooms (Level III).
+If you have completed Levels I and II at another program and would like to finish Level III here, please contact the program director.

 Comprehensive musicianship through sight-singing, ear training, keyboard, and written skills in the pentatonic scale system will be developed.
 The program will also include collecting and analyzing song materials, conducting, choral ensemble, and special topics.